cortrudolph/SLU_IO_Psych/content/authors/Hanna Julian/_index.md

 ---
 # Display name
-title: Hannah Jullian
+title: Hannah Julian
 # Username (this should match the folder name)

 authors:
-- Hannah Jullian
+- Hannah Julian

 # Is this the primary user of the site?
 superuser: false